Aggelowe/minebit-server-manager/README.md

 - Please report issues to the [github issues](../../issues) page.
 - Check if you have the correct versions and also include a screenshot if possible.
 - Include your computer and Java specs in order to make it easier to fix.

+For more information you can contact me on [Discord](https://discord.com/), my username and tag are Aggelowe#1923.